Umbraco migrations vs transitions

 The status of the Enterspeed migrator

 The Enterspeed migrator never took off as a developer framework and didn't reach the scale in regard to supporting all the different variants of Umbraco data types.
-The main reason was that better alternatives existed for doing an Umbraco to Umbraco migration.
+The main reason was that better alternatives existed for an Umbraco to Umbraco migration.
 In this context, we want to highlight the uSync Migration project, which has worked on years of development on persisting and moving Umbraco data between different instances.
-Today the main focus of the Enterspeed migrator is doing migrations from other CMSs into Umbraco.
+Today, the main focus of the Enterspeed migrator is migrations from other CMSs into Umbraco.

 Transitioning to headless

-• The first path is to tackle the frontend build before you take on the Umbraco migration project.
+- Tackle the frontend build before you take on the Umbraco migration project.
 This can make sense if you want to accelerate a new user experience but without actually doing an Umbraco upgrade.
 This postpones the actual Umbraco migration, as Enterspeed will be the headless API.

-• The second path is to leave your legacy content in the existing Umbraco installation (e.g. if you have a large help section or article archive) and build a new Umbraco project for your new content (e.g. front page, category, or landing pages).
+- Leave your legacy content in the existing Umbraco installation (e.g. if you have a large help section or article archive) and build a new Umbraco project for your new content (e.g. front page, category, or landing pages).
 Then you can ingest data from both Umbraco installations into Enterspeed and build your new headless website.

-• The third path is doing the migration only for the Umbraco back office and the data, and not the frontend templating in Umbraco.
+- Migrate only for the Umbraco back office and the data, and not the frontend templating in Umbraco.
 The website build is then done headless with Enterspeed as the API layer.
 Doing the actual migration makes sense if you want to make use of the new features of the CMS, but of course, the project is going to be more substantial.

 If you want to know more about transitioning with Enterspeed, you can view our Umbraco Tech Partner webinar on transitioning your legacy CMS.